rajveersinghcse/CO2-Emission-Prediction/README.md

 - The goal is to estimate the amount of CO2 a car will emit using the provided data.

-# Description of The Data?
+# Description of The Data:

 - The data used in the project was collected from the Canadian Government's Official [website](https://open.canada.ca/data/en/dataset/98f1a129-f628-4ce4-b24d-6f16bf24dd64#wb-auto-6).